 The sky is really the limit with these trips, but we developed them with three particular sets of circumstances in mind, and the vast majority of our combo trips follow one of the following templates.

-From the tail end of runoff through August, combo trips are ideal for parties in which one or both anglers are new to the sport or very rusty and want a refresher before taking on the challenge of fast-paced fishing from a moving drift boat.
+From the tail end of runoff through August, combo trips are ideal for parties in which one or both anglers are new to the sport or very rusty and want a refresher before taking on the challenge of fast-paced fishing from a moving drift boat or raft.
 On such days, we'll take a morning walk trip on one of the brook trout streams in Yellowstone Park.
 After everyone has the hang of things and is eager for some chances at larger fish, we'll break for lunch and then launch the boat at one of the accesses near Gardiner for an afternoon of dry fly fishing for cutthroat trout on a rough and tumble stretch of river.

 If you or a member of your party is a beginner and you're interested in this sort of trip, more details can be found on our Beginner Trips page.